nikitavoloboev/data/streaming/streaming.md

 If I fix those three things though, I do think streaming is a really fun little hobby and a thing I might be doing more in the future.

 ## Notes
 - If connecting to Twitch with IRC, you have to join the channel from IRC after.
-In my case it's `/join #niikivi`.
+In my case it's `/join #nikitavoloboev`.

 ## Links
 - [Being a development streamer on Twitch](https://bot.land/blog/2016/10/being-a-development-streamer-on-twitch/)